Dubrovnik shoulder season: why May, June, and September are the sweet spot

 What changes: the atmosphere is distinctly pre-summer.
 Markets are stocked with spring produce.
 Locals are more visible.
 The city feels like it belongs to itself a bit more.

 May is the answer to “I want Dubrovnik but I don’t want to fight for space on the City Walls.”
+See the City Walls timing guide for exact opening-hour advice that applies especially well in May.

 Early June: still shoulder, getting warmer